pavelnovel/white-logo-converter/README.md

    - **Edge Threshold** (70-90%, default 80%): Edge crispness.
 Higher = sharper edges (may clip anti-aliasing)
    - **Preserve Colors** (checkbox): Only convert black/dark areas to white, keep colored parts (e.g., teal, green)

-3. Drag and drop image files (PNG, JPG, WebP) into the application window, or click to select files
+3. Drag and drop image files (PNG, JPG, WebP, AVIF) into the application window, or click to select files

 4. Converted files are automatically saved to the `output/` folder as PNG files

 ### CLI Mode

-1. Place image files (PNG, JPG, WebP) in the `input/` folder
+1. Place image files (PNG, JPG, WebP, AVIF) in the `input/` folder

 2. Run the conversion script with default settings:
 ```bash